-"The results are encouraging, but it is difficult to assess what the procedure was because of the uncontrolled nature of the study and the fact that people who stay out of [ART] are nonetheless viremic," said Douek. .
+"The results are encouraging, but it is difficult to assess what the procedure was because of the uncontrolled nature of the study and the fact that people who stay out of HAART are nonetheless viremic," Douek said. .

-Mothe said previous "treatment discontinuation studies" - on people who started ART soon after being infected - found that only 10% of their infections were under control for more than four weeks.
+Mothe said previous "treatment discontinuation studies" - on people who started ART soon after being infected - found that only 10% of their infections are under control for more than four weeks.

 In the Barcelona study, the rate was 38%.